On nonlinear Markov processes in the sense of McKean

-(in the distributional sense), where $a = (a_{ij})_{i,j \leq d} = \frac 1 2 \sigma \sigma^T$ and we use Einstein summation convention.
-In particular, $(\mu_t)_{t \geq s}$ is a continuous curve in the space of all Borel probability measures $\Pscr$ on $\R^d$, equipped with the weak topology.
-Vice versa, if for each $(s,x)$ this linear FPKE has a unique nonnegative (distributional) solution with constant mass equal to one and if the coefficients satisfy a mild integrability condition with respect to these solutions, then by the Ambrosio-Figalli-Trevisan superposition principle \cite{Ambrosio08,Figalli09,Trevisan16} (see also the more recent paper \cite{BRS19-SPpr}) and the method of \cite[Thm.6.2.3]{StroockVaradh2007}, the above SDE is weakly well-posed and the path laws $\mathbb{P}_{s,x}$ of its unique weak solutions constitute a linear Markov process.
-After introducing our notion of nonlinear Markov processes in Definition \ref{def:NL-Markov-process}, where \eqref{intro:Markov-prop} is replaced by \eqref{Markov-prop} below, we make a precise comparison to the linear theory described above, see Section \ref{sect:comp-to-lin}.
+(in the Schwartz distributional sense), where $a = (a_{ij})_{i,j \leq d} = \frac 1 2 \sigma \sigma^T$ and we use Einstein summation convention.
+In particular, $(\mu^{s,\zeta}_t)_{t \geq s}$ is a continuous curve in $\Pscr$ with the weak topology.
+Vice versa, if this linear FPKE has a unique weakly continuous probability measure-valued solution for all probability initial conditions and if the coefficients satisfy a mild integrability condition with respect to these solutions, then by the Ambrosio-Figalli-Trevisan superposition principle \cite{Ambrosio08,Figalli09,Trevisan16} (see also \cite{BRS19-SPpr}) and \cite[Thm.6.2.3]{StroockVaradh2007}, the above SDE is weakly well-posed and the family of path laws $\mathbb{P}_{s,x}$ of its unique weak solutions with Dirac initial conditions is a classical Markov process.
+For a comparison of this linear and our nonlinear case, see Section \ref{sect:comp-to-lin} below.

-\textbf{McKean's vision.} McKean seems to have been the first who realized that the core Markovian feature, i.e. that the path law $\mathbb{P}_{s,\zeta}$ restricted to $\sigma(\pi^s_\tau, r\leq \tau)$ conditioned on $\sigma(\pi^s_\tau, s \leq \tau \leq r)$ is a function of $s,r$ and the current position $\pi^s_r$ only, is more general than the specific formula \eqref{intro:Markov-prop} (see also the formulation in \cite[p.145]{StroockVaradh2007}).
-In \cite{McKean1-classical}, he suggested a generalization by replacing $\mathbb{P}_{r,\pi^s_r}$ by the one-dimensional marginal at time $t$ of a regular conditional probability of $\mathbb{P}_{r,\mu^{s,\zeta}_r}[\,\cdot\,|\sigma(\pi^r_r)]$, where $\mu^{s,\zeta}_r$ denotes the one-dimensional time marginal of $\mathbb{P}_{s,\zeta}$ at $r$.
-Hence the right-hand side of \eqref{intro:Markov-prop} remains a function of $s$, $r$ and $\pi^s_r$.
-McKean's envisioned program was to connect this new more general Markov property to nonlinear parabolic PDEs, more precisely to nonlinear FPKEs of \textit{Nemytskii-type}, i.e., to equations of the form
+\textbf{1.2 McKean's vision.} McKean seems to have been the first who realized that the core Markovian feature, i.e. that the path law $\mathbb{P}_{s,\zeta}$ restricted to $\sigma(\pi^s_\tau, r\leq \tau)$ and conditioned on $\sigma(\pi^s_\tau, s \leq \tau \leq r)$ is a function of $s,r$ and the current position $\pi^s_r$ only, is more general than the specific formula \eqref{intro:Markov-prop} (see also the formulation in \cite[p.145]{StroockVaradh2007}).
+In \cite{McKean1-classical}, he suggested a generalization by replacing $\mathbb{P}_{r,\pi^s_r}$ by (a regular conditional probability of) $\mathbb{P}_{r,\mu^{s,\zeta}_r}[\,\cdot\,|\pi^r_r = \pi^s_r]$, where $\mu^{s,\zeta}_r$ denotes the one-dimensional time marginal of $\mathbb{P}_{s,\zeta}$ at $r$.
+McKean's envisioned program was to connect this more general Markov property to nonlinear parabolic PDEs, more precisely to nonlinear FPKEs of \textit{Nemytskii-type}, i.e., to equations of the form